Blendify/blender-manual/trunk/blender_docs/manual/animation/shape_keys/shape_keys_panel.rst

    :Mode:      All modes
    :Panel:     :menuselection:`Object Data --> Shape Keys`

-The Shape Keys Panel is used for authoring :doc:`Shape Keys </animation/shape_keys/introduction>`.
+The Shape Keys panel is used for authoring shape keys.

 Settings